Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sp}_4$: The sp4 -skein algebra S(sp4,S) of an unpunctured marked surface

 In order to define a basis of $\Skein{\Sigma}$, let us apply the confluence theory for skein modules in Sikora--Westbury~\cite{SikoraWestbury07} to our $\mathfrak{sp}_4$-skein algebra $\Skein{\Sigma}$.
 Roughly speaking, the confluence theory is a general method to obtain a basis of the quotient of a free module spanned by graphs (in a manifold) with diagrammatic relations.
 A skein module of a surface is a typical example: let us consider such a module obtained as the quotient of the free $\cR$-module spanned by certain diagrams on $\Sigma$ modulo certain skein relations $\langle X_i-Y_i\rangle_{i\in I}$ corresponding to ``reduction rules $\{S_i\colon X_i\leadsto Y_i\}_{i\in I}$''.
 In the terminology in \cite{SikoraWestbury07}, the statement is as follows:

 \begin{thm}[Sikora--Westbury~\cite{SikoraWestbury07}] If the reduction rules $\{S_i\}_{i\in I}$ is terminal and locally confluent, then the set of irreducible graphs on $\Sigma$ gives a basis for the skein module. \end{thm} We roughly explain the confluence theory in the case of the our skein algebra $\Skein{\Sigma}$.
 A \emph{reduction rule} $S\colon X\leadsto Y$ is a specific pair of $X$ and $Y$ in $\cR\Diag{\Sigma}$ which gives a relation $X-Y=0$ where $\Diag{\Sigma}$ is the set of isotopy classes of tangled graph diagrams.
+A set of reduction rules is \emph{terminal} if all the descending paths associated with the reduction rules are finite, \emph{i.e.} there is no infinite sequence of reduction rules.
 Examples of reduction rules for $\cR\Diag{\Sigma}$ are the left-hand sides to the right-hand sides in \eqref{rel:circle}--\eqref{rel:trigon}.
 We will give the precise set of reduction rules $\{S_i\}_{i\in I}$ soon below.
 A fixed set $\{S_i\colon X_i\leadsto Y_i\}_{i\in I}$ of reduction rules is \emph{locally confluent} if for a tangled $\mathfrak{sp}_4$-graph diagram $\Gamma\in\Diag{\Sigma}$ having two reduction rules $S\colon\Gamma\leadsto Z$ and $T\colon\Gamma\leadsto W$, the diagrams $Z$ and $W$ have a common descendant via sequences of reduction rules in $\{S_i\}_{i\in I}$.
 An \emph{irreducible $\mathfrak{sp}_4$-graph diagram} is a $\mathfrak{sp}_4$-graph diagram which admits no reductions.
 We define reduction rules for $\cR\Diag{\Sigma}$ by adding reduction rules in \cite[Section~6]{SikoraWestbury07}.
 It is useful for us to replace each marked point with a small interval which we call an \emph{external clasp} (shown by a thick black line), and describe an $\mathfrak{sp}_4$-graph as a diagram with distinct ends on external clasps.
 In fact, the skein relations in \cref{def:bdry-skeinrel} correspond to relations at external clasps in the sense of Kuperberg~\cite{Kuperberg96}.
 We will use such a description using external clasps in \cref{def:reduction,prop:Bweb-T}.

 \begin{dfn}[reduction rules for $\cR\Diag{\Sigma}$] Let $(\Sigma,\bM)$ be an unpunctured marked surface, and fix an enumeration $\{1,2,\dots,|\bM|\} \xrightarrow{\sim} \bM$ of special points.

 \end{dfn}